 - To peel the nuts, boil some water.

-- Add hot boiling water and let it soak for at least 30 minutes
+- Pour the hot boiling water over the nuts and let them soak for at least 30 minutes.

-- Gently peel the skin off pistachio and walnuts using your hands
+- Gently peel the skin off the pistachios and walnuts using your hands.

-- Wash all dried fruits in warm water (raisins, pistachios, walnuts, dried apricots, almonds, and Russian/Persian olives/Senjed)
+- Wash all the dried fruits in warm water.
+This includes raisins, pistachios, walnuts, dried apricots, almonds, and Russian or Persian olives (senjed).

-- In a big bowl, combine all dried fruits and add hot water to let the flavors meld into a delicious syrup
+- In a large bowl, combine all the dried fruits and nuts.
+Add hot water to cover them completely and let the flavors blend into a sweet syrup.

-- leave it at room temperature overnight and serve cold the next day.
-Place the rest in the fridge to keep it cold and fresh.
+- Leave the mixture at room temperature overnight.
+Serve cold the next day.
+Store any leftovers in the fridge to keep them fresh.

 Recipe Video